Towards declarative comparabilities: application to functional dependencies

-\section{Possible and certain FDs}
+\subsection{Possible and certain FDs}

-In this section, we are interested in functional dependencies from another point of view.
-We are given a relation $r$ over a schema context $\C_{\U}$, and a functional dependency $X \imp A$.
-Recall that in our terms, a functional dependency $X \imp A$ means a pair $(X, A)$ where $X \subseteq \U$ and $A \in \U$.
-Since any reality $g$ maps $\Lt_r$ to a closure system, one may be inquiring about functional dependencies holding in $g(\Lt_r)$.
+In this part, we are interested in functional dependencies from another point of view.
+We are given a relation $r$ over a scheme context $\C_{\U}$, and a functional dependency $X \imp A$.
+Let us remind that, in our terms, a functional dependency $X \imp A$ means a pair $(X, A)$ where $X \subseteq \U$ and $A \in \U$.
+Since any reality $g$ maps $\Lt_r$ to a closure system, it is natural to wonder about the functional dependencies holding in $g(\Lt_r)$.
 Beforehand, we formally define the meaning of a FD holding through a reality.
-This will mainly be a reformulation of \autoref{def:guIgv} with attribute sets instead of abstract tuples.
+This will mainly be a reformulation of Definition \ref{def:sat-fd-reality} with attribute sets instead of abstract tuples.